-MACE students may choose one of the following concentrations or work with an MACE advisor to create their own Guided Studies concentration.
-Choosing a ministry concentration allows students to focus on a particular area of ministry and provides a better opportunity for vocational ministry in that particular area.
+MACE students may choose one of the following concentrations or work with an EML faculty member to create their own Guided Studies concentration.
+Choosing a ministry concentration allows students to focus on a particular area of ministry and provides a more focused study of vocational ministry in that particular area.